Twitter undelivered error messages

 Still an issue?

 No worries!
-We'll take over from here.
+We can take it from here.